-The Port could have chosen any number of souvenir-type items to provide at the event for attendees to take home with them.
+The Port could have created a plaque or some other souvenir-type item to provide at the event for attendees to take home with them, but they wanted to create something unique and memorable.
 Coins were chosen because the maritime industry has a long history of exchanging and collecting challenge coins.
 Challenge coins have a long military and maritime history, used to identify the coin-holder as a member of an elite group or organization.